-- 19 New entrants are collected on Table 2 for ITT (QTS) students and on Table 3 for FT UG/PGCE students. - ITT (QTS) students this is students in their first year of the programme of study, collected for those at the institution between 1 August and 1 November inclusive.
-This excludes students resitting the first year of the course and students entering into the second or a further year of the programme of study. - FT UG/PGCE students the definition includes those students who start at the institution in the academic year, regardless of the year of programme they start on. - Table 3 also collects numbers of students in other years at the institution.
-In each case, the year refers to the year of the student at the institution, regardless of the year of the programme of study that they are on.
+- 20 New entrants are collected on Table 2 for ITT (QTS) students and on Table 3 for FT UG/PGCE students. - ITT (QTS) students this is students in their first year of the programme of study, collected for those at the provider between 1 August and 1 November inclusive.
+This excludes students resitting the first year of the course and students entering into the second or a further year of the programme of study. - FT UG/PGCE students the definition includes those students who start at the provider in the academic year, regardless of the year of programme they start on.